From handwashed underwear to fake Adidas, stranded travellers wait out travel chaos

 The 49-year-old Slovak winemaker was returning from an ayurvedic retreat in Sri Lanka when she became stranded in the Qatari capital.
 Her luggage remains at the airport, but she was evacuated to a hotel alongside hundreds of other passengers.

+disrupted flights worldwideand forced the closure of major airports including Dubai, the world’s busiest international hub.

-Many of those stuck in the region, like Macikova, were simply changing planes.
+Many of those stuck in the region, like Ms Macikova, were simply changing planes.

 Dubai, which handles more than 1,000 flights a day, and nearby Doha and Abu Dhabi sit at the crossroads of east‑west air travel, funnelling long‑haul traffic between Europe and Asia through tightly scheduled connecting flights.